 What do Yale Classics majors do after graduating from college?

 Our Classics majors enter a variety of professions.
-Recent graduates with degrees in Classics have enrolled in graduate programs in Classics and related fields, have taught in high schools, have gone to law school and medical school, have worked in banking and investment, have taught English in Japan, and have worked in the office of a Major League Baseball team.
+Recent graduates with degrees in Classics have enrolled in graduate programs in Classics and related fields, have taught in high schools, worked at Google, gone to law school and medical school, worked in banking and investment, taught English in Japan, and worked in the office of a Major League Baseball team.
 Another recent graduate is the only summer intern to be on the trial record of the United States Department of Justice, for her presentation of an opinion of the Roman jurist Ulpian.